ArthurHeitmann/arctic_shift/README.md

 course you have seemingly infinite disk space.

 With the helper scripts in this repository you can quickly get started.
-If you don't want to use those files or want to use a CLI tool, head over to the [zst_blocks repository](https://github.com/ArthurHeitmann/zst_blocks_format).
+If you don't want to use those files or want to use a CLI tool, head over to the [zst_blocks repository](https://github.com/ArthurHeitmann/zst_blocks_format) for processing .zst_blocks files.

 For using the helper scripts: